hyperfy-io/hyperfy-docs/docs/guides/overview.md

 This is the community section for tutorials and guides as well as showcasing examples.

+## WIP STILL!

+Please send links to `jin` in the discord to add more to the list!

 - Roustan
   - [Beginner Basics Tutorial](https://vimeo.com/943485341)